Condominium

-A condominium (or condo for short) is an ownership structure whereby a building is divided into several units that are each separately owned, surrounded by common areas that are jointly owned.
-The term can be applied to the building or complex itself, as well as each individual unit within.
-The term "condominium" is mostly used in the USA and Canada, but similar arrangements are used in many other countries under different names.
+A condominium (or condo for short) is an ownership regime in which a building (or group of buildings) is divided into multiple units that are either each separately owned, or owned in common with exclusive rights of occupation by individual owners.
+These individual units are surrounded by common areas that are jointly owned and managed by the owners of the units.
+The term can be applied to the building or complex itself, and is sometimes applied to individual units.
+The term "condominium" is mostly used in the US and Canada, but similar arrangements are used in many other countries under different names.

-Residential condominiums are frequently constructed as apartment buildings.
+Residential condominiums are frequently constructed as apartment buildings, referred as well as Horizontal Property.
 There are also rowhouse style condominiums, in which the units open directly to the outside and are not stacked.
-Alternatively, "detached condominiums” look like single-family homes, but in which the yards (gardens), building exteriors, and streets, as well as any recreational facilities (such as a pool, bowling alley, tennis courts, and golf course), are jointly owned and maintained by a community association.
+Alternatively, detached condominiums look like single-family homes, but the yards (gardens), building exteriors, and streets, as well as any recreational facilities (such as a pool, bowling alley, tennis courts, and golf course), are jointly owned and maintained by a community association.
+Many shopping malls are commercial condominiums in which the individual retail and office spaces are owned by the businesses that occupy them, while the common areas of the mall are collectively owned by all the business entities that own the individual spaces.

-Unlike apartments, which are leased by their tenants, condominium units are owned outright.
-Additionally, the owners of the individual units also collectively own the common areas of the property, such as corridors/hallways, walkways, and laundry rooms, as well as common utilities and amenities, such as the HVAC system and elevators.
-Many shopping malls are industrial condominiums in which the individual retail and office spaces are owned by the businesses that occupy them, while the common areas of the mall are collectively owned by all the business entities that own the individual spaces.
+Unlike apartments, which are leased by their tenants, in most systems condominium units are owned outright, and the owners of the individual units also collectively own the common areas of the property, such as the exterior of the building, roof, corridors/hallways, walkways, and laundry rooms, as well as common utilities and amenities, such as the HVAC system and elevators.
+In other property regimes, such as those in Hong Kong and Finland, the entire buildings are owned in common with exclusive rights to occupy units assigned to the individual owners.
 The common areas, amenities, and utilities are managed collectively by the owners through their association, such as a homeowner association or its equivalent.

+History

 Scholars have traced the earliest known use of the condominium form of tenure to a document from first-century Babylon.
 The word condominium originated in Latin.

 Etymology

-Condominium is an invented Latin word formed by adding the prefix con- ‘together’ to the word dominium ‘dominion, ownership’.
-Its meaning is, therefore, ‘joint dominion’ or ‘co-ownership’.
+Condominium is an invented Latin word formed by adding the prefix con- 'together' to the word dominium 'dominion, ownership'.
+Its meaning is, therefore, 'joint dominion' or 'co-ownership'.

 Condominia (the Latin plural of condominium) originally referred to territories over which two or more sovereign powers shared joint sovereignty.
 This technique was frequently used to settle border disputes when multiple claimants could not agree on how to partition the disputed territory.
 For example, from 1818 to 1846, Oregon Country was a condominium over which both the United States and Great Britain shared joint sovereignty until the Oregon Treaty resolved the issue by splitting the territory along the 49th parallel and each country gaining sole sovereignty of one side.